 Let's take a deeper dive into yoga's role in preventing injuries.

 Yoga can prevent injury by alleviating tightness.
 For example, hip-opening yoga poses such as pigeon pose can improve the lower kinetic chain.

 - Improving flexibility

 - Aiding recovery by fighting inflammation and increasing oxygen flow

-A 2020 study that examined how yoga can prevent injuries among a group of soccer players concluded that yoga mitigated injury.
+A 2020 study that examined how yoga can prevent injuries among a group of footballers concluded that yoga mitigated injury.
 Specifically, yoga strengthens the muscles and joints so that they can handle injury if one does occur.

 The stress-busting nature of yoga also helps to prevent mental fatigue, a factor that increases injury risk.
 A 2020 study found that athletes who reported anxiety and depression had a 2.1 times greater injury incidence rate.
 It's essential to take care of your mental health, and doing yoga as exercise can help.